FlowFuse/flowfuse/docs/user/device-groups.md

 1. Click "Save" to commit your changes

 _Note: If you make a mistake, you can cancel your changes at any time by clicking "Cancel"_
-_Note: You can only add devices to a device group that are assigned to the application and are not already in another device group._
+_Note: When a device you want to add to a group doesn't appear in the list, it's likely already assigned to another group._